xerox78/CoinMarketCap-Java/README.md

 // Step 9: The 'serviceResult' Map now contains the metadata information retrieved from the CoinMarketCap API.
 // You can proceed to use this information in your application as needed.
 ```

+For detailed examples and additional features, refer to the Javadoc provided with the library.

+## Dependencies
+- Jackson library for JSON processing
+- SLF4J for logging
+- Mockito & JUnit for Unit Tests
+- Apache HttpClient for Interacting with CoinMarketCap API